 The book value of the insurance contracts at the end of each reporting period is the sum of the remaining security liabilities and the claims liabilities incurred.

 In addition to the general model, it provides:

-- 1. Specific applicable method for the contracts with a direct participation characteristic (variable fee approach) - 2.
-Simplification of short-term contracts (Premium Allocation Approach) - (3) Definition of business (Amendment to IFRS 3)
+- A. Specific applicable method (variable fee approach) for the contracts with a direct participation characteristic - B. Simplification of short-term contracts (Premium Allocation Approach)